maorshriki/Sportbol_Website/README.md

         1. install node
         2. from root directory (Sportball) run the command - npm install
         3. from client directory (Sportball/client) run the command - npm install
-        4. run - npm run data:import (this will load all the data into the data base)
+        4. run - npm run data:import (this script will load all the data into the data base)
         5. run - npm run dev (in order to run the app)
         6. For security reasons, in order to enter the admin user,